CSCI210Mines/project2/README.md

 **Hint:** Set the **baseName** and **dirName** first and traverse the **dirName** using the string tokenizer function `strtok`, splitting the **dirName** with the delimiter "/".

 **Note:** **You can assume that no other path name other than "/" will end with the character "/".
-In other words, when referring to files and directories (other than the root dir), we will always end the path name with the name of the target directory or file.**
+In other words, when referring to files and directories (other than the root dir), we will always end the path name with the name of the target directory or file.
+Also note that the directory aliases ".." and "." are not implemented as part of this project.**

 ## Requirements for the mkdir() function